-Now in its second century, Ainsworth Elementary School offers educational excellence for all it's students.
+Now in its second century, Ainsworth Elementary School offers educational excellence for all students.
 Ainsworth is unique in that it offers two separate yet integrated programs, one known as “The English Program” and the other, “The Spanish Immersion Program”.
-For families living in the Ainsworth neighborhood, the children are welcomed into the English Program or they can apply for the Spanish Immersion Program through the School Choice process.
-For families living outside the neighborhood, but within the Portland Public School district, children are invited to apply to the English Program or to the Spanish Immersion Program through the School Choice process.
+For families living in the Ainsworth neighborhood or within the west side of the PPS district, children can apply for the Spanish Immersion Program through the School Choice process.
 Over 96 percent of our students in both programs meet or exceed State Standards.
 For more information on the School Choice process (including transfers and the Spanish Immersion lottery) visit the PPS "Enrollment and Transfer Center" online.

 Ainsworth offers a Talented and Gifted Program in compliance with the Oregon TAG Mandate for gifted education.
 Portland's program focuses on meeting the student's instructional level and rate of learning every day in the classroom across the curriculum.
 Classroom teachers assess a student's level and rate in all subject areas and modify the instruction to provide appropriate content challenge and instructional pacing.

 All Ainsworth students receive instruction in the following areas to enrich their educational experience:

 - Music: Students receive weekly instruction from a talented music teacher.
 Instruction includes: singing, dancing, playing instruments and rhythm.

 - Physical Education: Our Physical Education teacher encourages large motor skills, team cooperation, and physical fitness during regular P.E. classes.